 Prior to the compliance and effective date, CITI Program modules will reflect the current (pre-2018) Common Rule.
 We will update CITI Program courses to reflect the revisions by the effective and compliance date (by 19 July 2018 if there are no further delays or interim final rules).

 Modules numbers will not change, nor will any aspect of course requirements (for example, minimum course average score or minimum per module score).

 - Organizations will not have to request the updated content.
 The revised content will replace the current content automatically.
 We will notify organizations when the update occurs.

 How will this affect learners?

-- For learners in the process of completing a human subjects research course, they will receive credit for the completed modules, and be presented the revised modules for modules they still need to complete in their gradebook.
-They will be able to see updated modules within their gradebooks at any time.
+- Learners in the process of completing an affected course, will receive credit for the completed modules and automatically be presented the revised modules for modules they still need to complete in their course.

 How do we update learners on the new regulatory requirements?